DIY labeling with CVAT

 In this post, we will be focusing on CVAT's ability to make object detection annotations on images, although, it has many more capabilities including, CVAT annotation tool for video, CVAT annotation tool for semantic segmentation, CVAT for polygon annotations, and so on.

-I will be showing the steps that I used to annotate the public aerial maritime object detection dataset taken from a drone.
+We will be showing the steps used to annotate the public aerial maritime object detection dataset taken from a drone.
 Although a specific dataset is used, this post is meant to be a general guide on how to label an object detection dataset and how to use labeling tools for object detection.
 Feel free to another similar aerial imagery dataset.

 If this is the first time you have encountered CVAT, then you want to start by launching the CVAT website, which is the quickest way to start labeling your data.